-3. Does the project / Yes.

-programme support The proposal seeks to install

-concrete adaptation coastal flooding early warning

-actions to assist the systems in six coastal communities

-country in in Uruguay (EWS) (Component 1),

-addressing adaptive in response to climate change

-capacity to the induced coastal erosion and

-adverse effects of coastal flooding.
-The proposed

-climate change and adaptive actions include

-build in climate conservation and restoration of

-resilience? coastal ecosystems and supporting

-improved and sustainable drainage

-and stormwater systems to assist

-these communities in responding

-to the impact of coastal flooding.
+The proposal seeks to install coastal flooding early warning systems in six coastal communities in Uruguay (EWS) (Component 1), in response to climate change induced coastal erosion and coastal flooding.
+The proposed adaptive actions include conservation and restoration of coastal ecosystems and supporting improved and sustainable drainage and stormwater systems to assist these communities in responding to the impact of coastal flooding.
 (Component 2).
-Component 3

-briefly describes the capacity

-building activities and outputs

-proposed to support the

-intervention.
-The activities are

-responsive to 3 of AFs strategic

-outcomes 1, 3 and 5.
+Component 3 briefly describes the capacity building activities and outputs support proposed to the intervention.
+The activities are responsive to 3 of AFs strategic outcomes 1, 3 and 5.

-We note that additional work,

-including technical studies for

-example for component 2, is

-required to further build the case

-tor the proposed adaptation

-actions proposed.
-Please ensure

-that the necessary studies are

-undertaken to reed into the full-

-proposal development and to

-taken to ovoid mal adaptation

-taken to avoid mai adaptation.
+We note that additional work, including technical studies for example for component 2, is required to further build the case for the proposed adaptation actions proposed.
+Please ensure that the necessary studies are undertaken to feed into the full-proposal development and to ensure that all efforts are being taken to avoid mal adaptation.